News: brad.haugaard@gmail.com • Restaurants • Library Catalog • Library Activities • History • Facebook / X / RSS

 Driving Under the Influence – Suspect Arrested

-January 16 at 7:30 p.m., officers responded to the area of Huntington and Mayflower regarding a vehicle stopped in the middle of the roadway and the driver sleeping.
-Officers arrived and made contact with the driver who displayed symptoms of being under the influence.
+June 27 at 2:37 a.m., while patrolling the area of Huntington and Ivy an officer saw a vehicle commit a traffic violation.
+A traffic stop was conducted and the driver was contacted.
+The driver displayed symptoms of being under the influence.
 A DUI investigation revealed the driver was under the influence.
 The driver was arrested and transported to the MPD jail to be held for a sobering period.

 Warrant Arrest – Suspect Arrested